 Gibbs was both a director and a major shareholder in the Queen Charlotte Coal Company.
 In 1869, he resigned his directorship to tender a bid to construct a wharf and tramway for the company at Queen Charlotte Island.
 His bid was accepted, so he took a three-month leave of absence from the City Council.
 He expected to be back in Victoria for the opening of “Victoria House,” the largest and most modern mercantile building in the colony, which was under construction on one of his downtown lots.
 Instead, he stayed longer, and lost his seat on City Council.

 In 1870 Gibbs liquidated all his assets except Victoria House and returned to the United States.
 In his autobiography, he has praise for British Columbia and reflects with fondness on the years he spent there.
 He is tactful in overlooking instances of prejudice, even those that verged on abuse.

-In fairness, it must be said that British Columbia had been kind to Mifflin Gibbs in a number of ways.
+British Columbia had been kind to Mifflin Gibbs in a number of ways.
 He became wealthy, he read law in the office of D.B.
 Ring, and he participated in the political scene and gained experience that was helpful in his future career.
 In the US, after taking a refresher course in law, he became a municipally elected judge in Little Rock, Arkansas.
 He was made State Registrar of Lands by President Harrison, and finally was appointed United States Consul to Madagascar, where he served for three years.